Latency Coding for Efficient and Low-Latency Deep Spiking Neural Networks: Experiments

-To verify the scalability of our method on larger-scale datasets, we evaluate it on Tiny-ImageNet \cite{le2015tiny}, which consists of 200 classes with 64$\times$64 resolution images.
+To verify the scalability of our method on larger-scale datasets, we evaluate it on Tiny-ImageNet \cite{le2015tiny}, which consists of 200 classes with 64$\times$64 resolution images, and ImageNet \cite{deng2009imagenet,ILSVRC15}, which provides a more challenging large-scale benchmark with 1000 object categories.
 We employ RandAugment \cite{cubuk2020randaugment} for data augmentation.

-As reported in Table \ref{table_main}, our SEW-ResNet-18 model achieves an accuracy of 57.21\% with an inference time of 4 timesteps and a sparsity of 0.79.
-This result highlights the capability of our framework to handle more complex recognition tasks efficiently, maintaining low latency even when scaling up to datasets with higher variance and class diversity.
+As reported in Table \ref{table_main}, our SEW-ResNet-18 model achieves an accuracy of 57.21\% on Tiny-ImageNet with an inference time of 4 timesteps and a sparsity of 0.79.
+On ImageNet, the SEW-ResNet-34 model obtains 64.11\% accuracy with an inference time of 4.00 timesteps and a sparsity of 0.51.
+The results further demonstrates that the proposed latency coding framework can be extended to large-scale visual recognition while preserving the ultra-low-latency inference property.